HackerManOSU/TellTail/living document.md

 ## Software Architecture
 **Identify and describe the major software components and their functionality at a conceptual level.**

-Our software will follow a "Event Driven"-esque architecture.
+Our software will follow an "Event Driven"-esque architecture.
 The major components are as follows:
-- An input where the user will initially need to provide some sort of input in the form of an image
+- An input where the user will initially need to provide some input in the form of an image
 - The Pet Detection AI model which analyses the image to determine the dog/cat breed
 - Dog/Cat API request (if the user has internet) that gets more information on the pet, including pet background details and health insights
 - Output to the user that informs them of the results from the Pet Detector AI